-When organizing a conference or a meeting that requires simultaneous interpreters, you may need to procure an interpreting booth (or several).
+When organizing a conference or meeting that requires simultaneous interpreters, you may need to procure an interpreting booth (or several!).
+But if you’ve never worked with an interpreting booth before you may not know what to look for or which type best suits your needs.

-There are basically two different types of interpreting booths you can use for your conference: Tabletop interpreting booths and full-size interpreting booths.
+There are basically two different types of interpreting booths you can use for your conference: tabletop interpreting booths and full-size interpreting booths.
+The functionality and setup for each differs and which one will be best for your event depends on the needs of your audience, the size of your venue, and your available resources.

-Tabletop booths, as their name suggests, sit atop a table — any reasonably sturdy table will work.
-The interpreter sits at the table, with the upper body and interpreting equipment inside the booth.
+As their name suggests, tabletop booths are placed atop a table — any reasonably sturdy table will work.
+The interpreter sits at the table, with their upper body and interpreting equipment inside the booth.

 However, the booth is not completely enclosed — it’s open in the back.
 Therefore it is not completely soundproof.
 On the upside, this also means it is small and easily transportable, and it can be set up and operated by a single person.

-Full-size interpreting booths are standalone enclosures that come with the works: four walls, a floor, a ceiling, its own door and even its own ventilation system.
+Full-size interpreting booths are standalone enclosures that come with the works: four walls, a floor, a ceiling, a door, and even a ventilation system.

-The interpreter(s) sit within the soundproof booth at a table (you’ll need to keep a spare at the venue available) with their equipment and work there throughout the conference.
-It’s usually recommended to have an audio technician available outside the booth to assist with any technical issues that may arise.
+Interpreter(s) sit inside the soundproof booth with their equipment for the duration of the conference.
+You’ll need to provide a table for the interpreters to sit at so make sure you keep a spare at the venue.
+It’s also usually recommended to have an audio technician available to assist with any technical issues that may arise.

 Whichever type of interpreting booth is employed, the same audio equipment will be used by the interpreter.
 So be sure to consider the differences between booths when deciding which one will best serve the needs of your conference.